rushikeshkoli/mw-sls/pipeline/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+**Note: Please create secret in secrete manager for github auth token**

+### Github Auth Token
+You can generate github token then create secret with any name and choose key-value pair.
+Enter `git` as your key and enter `your generated token value` as value

+Enter Generated ARN by after creating secret in `./pipeline/lib/pipeline-stack.ts` at line 7 for value of ARN

+### Deploying the infrastructure
+*  To deploy first install dependencies using: `npm install`
+*  Build project using: `npm run build`
+*  To deploy the infrastructure run: `cdk deploy --all`